|

 This package provides the API for the client programs to work with the files easily irrespective of the file format.
 This API is based on the analogy that all the files to be read and write have some data in the form of records and each record consists of a set of fields.
 Structure of these files, records and fields can be defined or configured using xml format.
 API allows the client programs to reads the records in an iterative manner from the file by specifying the xml file defined the file structure (It will be called as file spec here onwards) and file to read.
 API allows the client programs to create the record and write that record into the file.

-which signifies the kind of format of the file it is defining.
+file-type which signifies the kind of format of the file it is defining.

-Allowed values for the file-type
+Allowed values for the file-type attribute should be from FileType

 class.
 This class defines all the available file types can be used.
 Using the